What is Annualization?

-1. Go to the Payroll Page and click on Generate Regular Payroll.
+1. Go to the Payroll Page and click on Generate Payroll.

-2. Choose the Payroll Group and the Payroll Period.
+2. Choose Regular, the Payroll Group, and the Payroll Date.
 Usually, Payroll is annualized at the last payroll period of the year.

 3. Unlike the other payroll period processed, when annualizing payroll, you have to switch ON the Annualize Payroll? toggle.